 Tax-Deferred 529 Savings Plans

-For those of you aren’t familiar with a 529 plan, these are savings plan designed to help families save for college and higher education expenses.
+For those of you who aren’t familiar with a 529 plan, these are savings plans designed to help families save for college and higher education expenses.
 Money that is deposited into these plans grow over time and are free of federal income taxes and when you withdraw money it is also tax-free.
 This money can be used for tuition and expenses associated with university or college.
 If you are planning on sending your children to college someday, this might be an option you might want to consider for you and your family.

 The Child Tax Credit